 A Little More on What is Free Alongside (FAS)

-The Free alongside (FAS) is a shipping rule only applies to goods transported by sea or inland waterway, this rule is often used in international trade.
-When FAS is used in a shipping contract between two parties, the seller is obligated to deliver the goods purchased at a given port and near (alongside) the specific vessel that the buyer nominates.
+The Free alongside (FAS) is a shipping rule only applies to goods transported by sea or inland waterway.
+It is often used in international trade.

 Free Alongside Steps